harrydng1209/codebase-nuxt-3/README.md

 This project includes several scripts to assist with development:

 - `build`: Build the project for production
-- `dev`: Start the development server using Nuxt
+- `dev`: Start the development server
 - `generate`: Generate a static version of your project
 - `preview`: Preview the generated project
 - `postinstall`: Prepare the Nuxt project after installation